bcgov/BC-Policy-Framework-For-GitHub/BC-Gov-Org-HowTo/Cheatsheet.md

 ### Approval Requirements
--  You should get [approval for publishing to GitHub](https://developer.gov.bc.ca/docs/default/component/bc-developer-guide/use-github-in-bcgov/start-working-in-bcgov-github-organization/) from your deputy minister.
+-  [Approval for publishing to GitHub](https://developer.gov.bc.ca/docs/default/component/bc-developer-guide/use-github-in-bcgov/start-working-in-bcgov-github-organization/) are from the deputy minister.
 Deputy ministers may choose to delegate this authority.
--  BC Government employees are responsible for adhering to any Ministry-specific approval processes for working in GitHub
+-  BC Government employees are responsible for adhering to any Ministry or project-specific approval processes for working in GitHub

 ### Appropriate Use